-Oracle's planned multibillion-dollar purchase of networking company Acme Packet is less about Oracle competing directly with networking giants like Cisco, and more about bolstering Oracle communications applications like customer relationship management
+Oracle's planned multibillion-dollar purchase of networking company Acme Packet is less about Oracle competing directly with networking giants like Cisco, and more about bolstering Oracle communications applications like customer relationship management and collaboration, according to experts.

 Oracle started as a database company, and has since become an applications, middleware and server hardware company, as well.
 Oracle's agreement to buy Acme Packet for $1.7 billion – which was announced on Monday and is expected to close by mid-year -- has left some wondering if Oracle is also looking to become a networking company.
 But analysts say, "No, not really."